Zaoliang/functional-wheel/README.md

 ~~~

-isotovideo-action is the directory which contains action.yml, the action.yml is actually the configuration file for runs.
+'isotovideo-action' is the directory which contains action.yml, the action.yml is actually the configuration file for runs.

-here is an example of action.yaml under directory 'isotovideo-action'
+##### isotovideo-action/action.yaml

 ~~~
 name: 'Isotovideo test runner'